Downtown Public Compost Pilot Program

 Can I put my compostable bowl/utensils in the Downtown Public Compost Bin?

 Yes, you may place compostable bowls/utensils in this bin.
-Plastic lids should be placed in the trash.
+Plastic lids, however, should be placed in the trash.

 How do I join the Downtown Public Compost program?